Mackinac Island in the Winter

 Main Street

 One of the highlights of the winter season on Mackinac Island is the annual Christmas Tree lighting ceremony.
-The Christmas Tree is located in the middle of Main Street across from Star Line Dock and is typically lit during a ceremony during the first week of December.
+The Christmas Tree is located in the middle of Main Street across from Arnold Dock and is typically lit during a ceremony during the first week of December.
 This year’s ceremony took place on December 3rd.

 The Mackinac Island Christmas Tree in the Center of Main Street